rooseveltframework/roosevelt/README.md

 ## Event list

 - `onServerInit(app)`: Fired when the server begins starting, prior to any actions taken by Roosevelt.
-Note: the `multipart`, `routes`, and `roosevelt:state` [Express variables exposed by Roosevelt](https://github.com/rooseveltframework/roosevelt#express-variables-exposed-by-roosevelt) are not available yet during this event.
+Note: some [Express variables exposed by Roosevelt](https://github.com/rooseveltframework/roosevelt#express-variables-exposed-by-roosevelt) are not available yet during this event.
   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.
 - `onServerStart(app)`: Fired when the server starts.
   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.